-When it comes to safety, Rwanda takes the lead!
-In fact, Rwanda is the safest country in Africa and the 9th safest country in the world.
-Ever year, hundreds of thousands of tourists come to Rwanda safaris , mostly for gorilla trekking experinces with no problem at all.
+Is Rwanda safe ?
+Yes, Rwanda is the safest country in Africa and the 9th safest country in the world.
+Every year, hundreds of thousands of tourists come to Rwanda safaris , mostly for gorilla trekking experinces with no problem at all.
 Your Rwanda gorilla trek will definitely be trouble free with just a reputable tour operator

 Rising from the tragic past of the 1993 Rwandan genocide, Rwanda still feels some of the effects of genocide, with many people still associating Rwanda with its dangerous past.